 EFC Student Assets

-For the student asset section, there are no allowances, and assets are weighted at 20 percent.
-Therefore, many people think it is a good idea to get assets out of the student’s name.
+There are no allowances for the student asset section, and assets are weighted at 20 percent.
+Therefore, many people think getting assets out of the student’s name is a good idea.
 People compare the student’s percentage of 20 percent to the parents’ percentage of 5.64 percent and disregard the cost of attendance as part of their decision.
-This asset moving strategy is a common error.
+This asset-moving strategy is a common error.

-You need to be careful when liquidating student assets.
+It would be best if you were careful when liquidating student assets.
 The first issue is the tax consequence of liquidating assets.
 For dependent college students up to the age of twenty-four, if there is a taxable gain from the sale of assets, the “Kiddie Tax” rules will apply.
-For the student, the first $2,200 of unearned income will be tax-free, and any amount over that will be taxed using the trust income rate.
-Do your research as this limit changes periodically based on the tax code.
-Depending on the amount of gain, a very high tax rate could be charged due to the parents’ income level.
+For the student, the first $1,150 of unearned income will be tax-free; the next $1,150 is taxed at the child’s marginal rate, and any amount over that will be taxed using the parent’s marginal income rate.
+Do your research, as this limit changes periodically based on the tax code.
+Depending on the amount of gain, a very high tax rate could be charged due to the parent’s income level.

 The next issue is ownership of the account or asset.
 If the primary social security number on the account is the student’s, then the asset or account is legally their money.
 Legally, this money must be spent on the student’s behalf.
-A parent would need to have documentation to properly liquidate a Uniform Gift to Minor Account (UGMA account), which is the type of account issued for most children under the age of eighteen.
+A parent would need documentation to properly liquidate a Uniform Gift to Minor Account (UGMA account), which is the type of account issued for most children under eighteen.

 Second EFC Method or Institutional Method

-In addition to the FAFSA EFC, some schools have a secondary method called the institutional methodology.
-The most common is the CSS profile which uses a secondary process and is used by many of the more competitive schools.
-Unlike the FAFSA EFC, this EFC number will be different at every school.
-Within this method, each college can modify the calculation to their specific goal.
+In addition to the FAFSA EFC, some schools have a secondary financial aid process called the institutional methodology.
+The most common is the CSS profile which uses a different calculation and is primarily used by many of the more competitive schools.
+Unlike the FAFSA EFC, this EFC number will differ at every school.
+Each college can modify the calculation to its specific goal within this method.
 This number is often not explained or displayed to you.
 This EFC calculation will include other items not included in the Federal EFC or FAFSA.
 In most cases, this number is higher due to the inclusion of other items.
 The college will typically use the higher of the two numbers when designing a student financial aid award.